-It was then time to have a prowl along the shores of Pudong and gaze up at the towering giants of commerce which line the eastern side of the shoreline.
+It was then time to have a prowl along the shores of Pudong and gaze up at the towering giants of commerce that line the eastern side of the shoreline.
 If cathedrals were the places of worship for our ancestors surely skyscrapers have replaced them as the new objects of wonder and mystical power.
-You cant but help drawing the analogy with the “Tower of Babel” here with each successive construction vying for the title of worlds highest.
+You can’t help drawing the analogy with the “Tower of Babel” here with each successive construction vying for the title of world’s highest.

-Above: Nanjing Road East, where 30’s european architecture meets neon signage in an odd fusion of styles.
+Above: Nanjing Road East, where ’30s European architecture meets neon signage in an odd fusion of styles.
 It’s apparently the longest shopping street in the world at around 6km long.
-Think Oxford Street but but even busier.
+Think Oxford Street but even busier.

 Below: A short video I put together from a few clips I shot along the way whilst freezing my hands off in the process (stay tuned for the bonus fish at the end!).